lerenn/asyncapi-codegen/README.md

 #### Limitations

-* the messages will be ack'd once received
 * the messages will be ack'd from the consumer even though the subscription was not setup (this will be logged)

 ### Custom broker